edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

 - `"requirePorts": true` Manually specify ports in advance.
 Marathon will only schedule the associated tasks on hosts that have the specified ports available.

 ### residency
 Set up a stateful application.
-For more information, see the [local persistent volumes documentation](/docs/1.10/storage/persistent-volume/).
+For more information, see [local persistent volumes](/docs/1.10/storage/persistent-volume/).

 - **taskLostBehavior** Indicates whether Marathon will launch the task on another node after receiving a `TASK_LOST` status update.